 Of course, being that it is on our list, it does specialize in one thing, and that's hunting monsters.

-A Medium type of armor, the Wolven Armor set shares a lot of similarities with most Witcher school armor sets.
+A medium armor set, the Wolf School Armor set shares a lot of similarities with most Witcher school armor sets.
 Although that shouldn't come off as a surprise since it's the same armor used by Geralt's own school.
-However, it does stand out by providing you with multiple notable boosts.
+However, it does stand out by providing you with multiple notable boosts and upgrades.
 In particular, your oils and bombs will be far more potent when you're wearing this gear set, as you'll be able to apply up to three oils to your sword simultaneously if you have at least three pieces equipped.

 Where this gear set really shines though is if you wear the complete set.
 You won't receive a notable stat boost but you'll be able to throw bombs without delay, which is pretty overpowered as far as hunting monsters go.